 Baleen whales, toothed whales (including dolphins), and pinnipeds (California sea lion [Zalophus californianus] and Pacific harbor seal [Phoca vitulina richardsi]), could occur in the study area, in addition to an active rookery for Pacific harbor seal on the exposed rock and sandy beach on the east side of the Casitas Pier.
 The harbor seal rookery is discussed further below under Pinniped Haul-Outs.
 Some species of marine wildlife are seasonally present within the study area while others are resident species.
 All marine mammals are protected by the Marine Mammal Protection Act (MMPA) of 1972, and all sea turtles in U.S. waters are listed under the FESA.
 These laws are overseen by National Oceanic and Atmospheric Administration (NOAA) Fisheries.
 Although rarely encountered, marine turtles occasionally are reported within waters off the southern California coast and could potentially occur within the Project area.
 Populations of marine turtles have been greatly reduced due to over harvesting and loss of nesting sites in tropical coastal areas.
 Sea turtles breed at sea and the females return to their natal beaches to lay their eggs; however, sea turtles do not nest anywhere along the California coast.
 The four listed sea turtles that may occur within the study area include the endangered Leatherback turtle (Dermochelys coriacea) and Loggerhead turtle (Caretta caretta), and the threatened Green turtle (Chelonia mydas) and Olive Ridley turtle (Lepidochelys olivacea).
-Although several occurrences of sea turtles have been documented off the southern California coast, the likelihood of their occurrence in the study area is considered low (Padre 2021c).
+Although several occurrence in the study area is considered low (Padre 2021c).